darktable-org/dtorg/content/blog/2016-03-10-a-new-module-for-automatic-perspective-correction/2016-03-10-a-new-module-for-automatic-perspective-correction.md

 <figcaption>The icons presented in the lower part of the module's GUI trigger structure detection and automatic perspective correction.</figcaption>
 </figure>

 The principle way of working is as follows. darktable analyzes the image for structural features consisting of line segments.
 These line segments are evaluated and ranked to identify those lines which form a set of converging lines meeting in a vantage point.
-Please note that by far not all line segments in an image represent suited vertical or horizontal lines of the scene – it is crucial that unsuited lines are identified and eliminated from the set.
+Please note that by far not all line segments in an image represent suited vertical or horizontal lines of the scene&nbsp;– it is crucial that unsuited lines are identified and eliminated from the set.
 Based on the remaining lines an automatic fitting procedure is then started that tries to identify the best values of the module parameters (rotation angle and lens shift in one direction, or rotation angle and lens shift in both directions) to get the image straight, i.e. adjust the converging lines to run parallel and/or horizontal to the image frame.

 ![ashift_2]({attach}ashift_2.jpg)